kota999/gorm/README.md

 Infomation :

-* The config file of gorm is $HOME/.gorm, your trash-box path is written by .gorm .
+* The config file of gorm is $HOME/.gorm, your trash-box path is written .
 And the default trash-box directory is $HOME/.trashbox .

 * In backup to your trash-box directory, gorm command avoid fileName dupication .
 If there is a file test.txt and your command is